-- 1. In arriving at a recommendation which, applying article 9.3, subsection 1, sub b., does not imply a rejection, only the following special circumstances for the person concerned are taken into consideration: - illness - physical, sensory or other disabilities, - pregnancy, - special family circumstances, - membership, including chairmanship, of the University Council, the Faculty Council, the Management Team of the program or the Curriculum Board, or other positions on boards for which the university provides special scholarships for board-related activities - the Talent status as awarded by the Executive Board, in so far as it was these circumstances that were responsible for the student not getting the required number of ECTS-credits. - 2.
-The above-mentioned special circumstances are taken into consideration if they have been reported to the Dean by or on behalf of the student as soon as reasonably possible.
+- 1. In arriving at a recommendation which, applying article 9.3, subsection 1, sub b., does not imply a rejection, the following special circumstances for the person concerned are taken into consideration: - a. illness, - b. physical, sensory or other disabilities, - c. pregnancy, - d. special family circumstances, - e. membership, including chairmanship, of the University Council, the Faculty Council, the Management Team of the program or the Curriculum Board, or other positions on boards for which the university provides special scholarships for board-related activities - f. the Talent status as awarded by the Executive Board, - g. personal circumstances, other than those referred to in points a through f, which, if not included in the assessment by the Executive Board, would lead to situations of extreme unfairness, in so far as it was these circumstances that were responsible for the student not getting the required number of ECTS-credits.

+2. The above-mentioned special circumstances are taken into consideration if they have been reported to the Dean by or on behalf of the student as soon as reasonably possible.